timescale/docs/timescaledb/overview/release-notes/index.md

 We are currently focusing on making our priorities known by that community;
 we welcome you to visit our Github repo or join our [Slack community](https://slack.timescale.com).

-### What to expect from our next release
+### What to expect from our next releases

 For our next release, we plan to add:

-- Continuous aggregates for distributed hypertables
 - Continuous aggregates with compression
+- Multinode performance improvements

 You can read more about our architecture and design for distributed hypertables [here][distributed-hypertables].